Posted October 1, 2014Tweet

 On the first Friday of each month, the Bureau of Labor Statistics publishes the Non-Farm Payrolls report.
 Commonly called "the jobs report", Non-Farm Payrolls highlights employment changes across 10 private labor market sectors including insurance and finance.

 Wall Street watches Non-Farm Payrolls closely.
 The report affects today's mortgage rates.
 Among the reasons why is that the Federal Reserve's stimulus programs are linked to the U.S. jobs economy, and the Fed has actively held current mortgage rates down.

-August's Non-Farm Payrolls will be released Friday.
+September's Non-Farm Payrolls will be released Friday.
 With a better-than-expected read, mortgage rates and APRs are expected to climb.
 With a worse-than-expected read, mortgage interest rates are expected to fall.